MicrosoftDocs/azure-docs/articles/service-fabric-mesh/service-fabric-mesh-quickstart-deploy-container.md

 ## Next steps

-A brief sentence with a link surrounded by the blue box

-Advance to the next article to learn more about service fabric mesh
+Advance to the next article to learn more about Service Fabric Mesh
 > [!div class="nextstepaction"]
 > [Next steps button](service-fabric-mesh-overview.md)